vpetrova13/2weekend_homework_meteorites_analysis/README.md

 * Biggest meteorite found per year.
 * Biggest meteorite fell per year.
 * The 10 biggest meteorites over all the years.
-* The 10 smalles meteorites over all the years.
+* The 10 smallest meteorites over all the years.
 * Median latitude and longitutde of all meteorites.
 * Mass of meteorites changed from grams to kilograms.